ArctosDB/documentation-wiki/_documentation/sharing-data-and-resources.markdown

 ## What’s not shared

-Specimens, and core specimen data such at Attributes, Identifications, Collectors, and Citations are wholly owned by collections.
+Specimens, and core specimen data such at Attributes, Identifications, Collectors, and Citations, are wholly owned by individual collections.

 However, Relationships allow users to navigate between related (including "same individual as") specimens, and to perform